Thelonious Monk: 1971–1982: Later life and death

 Monk had disappeared from the scene by the mid-1970s for health reasons and made only a small number of appearances during the final decade of his life.
 His last studio recordings as a leader were made in November 1971 for the English Black Lion label, near the end of a worldwide tour with the Giants of Jazz, a group which included Gillespie, Kai Winding, Sonny Stitt, Al McKibbon, and Art Blakey.
 Bassist McKibbon, who had known Monk for over twenty years and played on his final tour in 1971, later said: "On that tour, Monk said about two words.
 I mean literally maybe two words.
 He didn't say 'Good morning,' 'Goodnight,' 'What time?'
 Nothing.
 Why, I don't know.
 He sent word back after the tour was over that the reason he couldn't communicate or play was that Art Blakey and I were so ugly."
-A different side of Monk is revealed in Lewis Porter's biography, John Coltrane: His Life and Music; Coltrane states: "Monk is exactly the opposite of Miles [Davis]: he talks about music all the time, and he wants so much for you to understand that if, by chance, you ask him something, he'll spend hours if necessary to explain it to you."
-Blakey reports that Monk was excellent at both chess and checkers.
+A different side of Monk is revealed in Lewis Porter's biography John Coltrane: His Life and Music; Coltrane states: "Monk is exactly the opposite of Miles [Davis]: he talks about music all the time, and he wants so much for you to understand that if, by chance, you ask him something, he'll spend hours if necessary to explain it to you."
+Blakey reported that Monk was excellent at both chess and checkers.